 Little irons and trivets are wonderful to collect!
 At 5″ or less in length, they take up much less display space than their full sized counterparts.
 Catalogs of the mid-to-late 1800s through the early 1900s document household sad iron manufacturers such as Ober, Enterprise and N. R. Streeter (Sensible irons) were producing and promoting toy irons for young children.

-In upcoming blog posts I’ll share information on a variety of little irons and trivets.
-In the meantime, for a thorough review of small irons and trivets I recommend the reference books “Tuesday’s Children” (1977) and “Early Tuesday Morning” (1986) by Judy & Frank Politzer.
+In the next few blog posts I’ll share some information on little trivets.
+For a thorough review of little irons and trivets I recommend the reference books “Tuesday’s Children” (1977) and “Early Tuesday Morning” (1986) by Judy & Frank Politzer.
 Vintage copies are available on eBay and Amazon; new copies are available for sale through PITCA.

 Getaways to the Authentic Florida